delphic/LD46-Keep-It-Alive/Design Doc.md

 x Moods should have a minimum time, then wear off and re-evalute. x Add Take a Nap function (just skips time) - make it easy to neglect but skips time and gives people a reason - but then they're responsible for this not the systems

+o Minimum Height to show message

 ### Mocks
-o Some actual UI design
+x Some actual UI design
 	Main Menu, Intro, Journey Report, Tour Report
-	Main Screen: Should show name + species, number of deaths, journey progress X Main Menu Screen o Intro Screen (needs to communicate you're part of a haulage firm) o Journey Report Screen o Tour Report Screen o Star field on main menu
+	Main Screen: Should show name + species, number of deaths, journey progress X Main Menu Screen x Intro Screen (needs to communicate you're part of a haulage firm) x Journey Report Screen x Tour Report Screen o Star field on main menu

 o Pretty boxes (double borders?) - mock please

-o Succesful Tour Count on main screen (you get a commendation if you complete with 0 deaths)
+x Succesful Tour Count on main screen (you get a commendation if you complete with 0 deaths)

 o TODO - reposition and/or resize numbers (i.e. make positioning match lower case, or size match uppercase so the Kerning doesn't look awful)